Invest-In-a-Tech/AI-Agents-with-Tools/README.md

   - `_run(self, file_path: str, query: str = "describe the image") -> str`: Executes a synchronous image processing and description task.
   - `process_uploaded_image(file_path)`: Processes the uploaded image file to prepare it for API interaction.
   - `image_data_to_data_url(image_parts)`: Converts image data to a data URL format.

+### src/services/google_online_search_tool.py
+This module enables performing online searches using Google's search capabilities.

+#### Class GoogleOnlineSearchTool:
+- **Attributes:**
+   - `name`: Name of the tool.
+   - `description`: Short description of the tool's functionality, focusing on its ability to perform online searches.
+   - `args_schema`: The input validation model assigned to the tool, ensuring that search queries meet specific criteria before execution.
+- **Methods:**
+   - `search(self, query: str, num_results: int = 10) -> list`: Executes an online search for the given query and returns a list of results.
+The number of results can be specified.
+   - `format_search_results(self, results) -> str`: Formats the raw search results into a more readable or structured format, depending on the implementation details.
+   - `validate_query(self, query: str) -> bool`: Validates the search query against the `args_schema` to ensure it meets the necessary criteria for a successful search.

 ## Contributing
 We welcome contributions to Custom REST API.
 To contribute, follow these steps: